 In the United States, platinum certification means that an album has sold 1 million copies or that a single has sold 2 million copies.
-RIAA introduced multi-platinum certification in 1984 to acknowledge album sales higher than 1 million; the association also offers “Diamond” certification for albums selling 10 million copies or more.
+The RIAA introduced multi-platinum certification in 1984 to acknowledge album sales higher than 1 million; the association also offers “diamond” certification for albums selling 10 million copies or more.

 Platinum Certification Accuracy

 “Hype” is a significant contributor to music sales, and adding a platinum certification to marketing and public relations materials can help a record label sell even more albums.
 In the late 1970s, labels latched onto platinum certifications based on mail orders, even when more than 50 percent of albums were returned.
 For greater accuracy, RIAA introduced the 30-day rule, which requires albums to be on sale for at least 30 days before the record label can seek certification.

 The fact that the association counts each disc in a multi-disc set also creates discrepancies—and questionable platinum status—among entities that count album sales, such as Nielsen SoundScan.
 Record labels seize the opportunity to build frenzy around higher sales, whether or not they’re accurate, as Sony did in 1995 with Michael Jackson’s multi-disc album HIStory.
 The Lion King soundtrack also faced similar scrutiny for hype based on debatable platinum status.